 3. Logistics of food supply

-As mentioned in the introduction, logistics of supplying the food has quickly become the biggest challenge for the food industry.
+As mentioned in the introduction, the logistics of supplying food has quickly become the biggest challenge for the food industry.
 As a direct result of the restrictions in movement and locking of borders, the food supply chain faces multiple restrictions on the route to resuming normalcy.

 4. Harvesting season

 Spring season is of crucial importance to the farming industry and as a result, the need for workers in the fields has been highlighted clearly.
 The lockdown has been implemented in several parts of the country with such severity that movement to fields has been restricted.
-As a result the harvesting of crops during the spring season has been impacted and there is a real fear of crops laying rotting in the fields.
+As a result, the harvesting of crops during the spring season has been impacted and there is a real fear of crops lying rotting in the fields.

 The larger evidence suggests that while farms have been impacted, the bigger impact has been felt by small and medium-sized enterprises in urban areas as food supplies dry up.
 There is a need for clear and smart government policies to mitigate the impact of the lockdown to avoid higher food prices and severe impact on millions of employees.

 So what can we hope for the government to do to mitigate the fallout from the lockdown and minimize the impact felt on the food supply chain?
 It is a huge undertaking, especially in a fast developing economy like India.
 The government needs to balance the need to implement public health measures to slow the spread of COVID 19.
-It also needs to minimize the impact of food security for the country and the knock-on effect on the food industry’s employment and income.
+It also needs to minimize the impact of food security on the country and the knock-on effect on the food industry’s employment and income.